 The Fish and Wildlife Branch is pleased to announce the Special Mountain Sheep Resident Draw.
 This authorization provides a special opportunity to hunt your choice of Thinhorn Sheep (Dall’s and Stone’s) or Bighorn Sheep (California and Rocky Mountain) and to support conservation efforts that will benefit mountain sheep in British Columbia.

 The draw allows the successful applicant to take one mountain sheep in excess of the regular bag limit during a special extended hunting period and will be valid during the limited entry hunting and general open hunting season for sheep.
 If the species of choice is Bighorn Sheep, the opportunity to hunt will be extended until December 20, approximately one month past the end of the latest sheep hunting season date.
 If the species of choice is a Thinhorn Sheep, the opportunity to hunt will be open earlier by 21 days prior to the opening of the regular sheep hunting season and will close on March 31.

 The Special Mountain Sheep Resident Draw is valid for any male sheep.
 The successful resident is required to hold a valid resident hunting licence, a mountain sheep species licence and the Special Mountain Sheep authorization while hunting under the Special Mountain Sheep authorization.
 While the Special Mountain Sheep authorization allows the successful application to harvest 2 sheep in the licence year, the hunter may only hold one uncancelled sheep species licence at one time.

-Watch for the 2016 Limited Entry Hunting synopsis for details on the 2017 Special Mountain Sheep Hunt draw.
+Watch for the 2016/2017 Limited Entry Hunting synopsis for details on how to apply for the 2017 Special Mountain Sheep Hunt draw.